-In the popular mindset 1916 is the moment when Ireland threw off the chains of imperialism and left the British Empire.
+In the popular mindset, 1916 is the moment when Ireland threw off the chains of imperialism and left the British Empire.

 But in reality, the Proclamation of 1916 had no legal effect.
 The rebels had no mandate legally - or even popularly - to sever Ireland’s constitutional bonds from Britain or her Empire.
 That would take time and a further three long decades would elapse before Ireland fully extricated herself.

 Unlike America which proclaimed independence unilaterally, Irish independence came about through a negotiated settlement with the British Government in 1921.
-The Anglo-Irish Agreement controversially partitioned the island into two and even though the southern 26 counties would have its own Parliament, the new Free State would retain the King as its head of state.
+The Anglo-Irish Agreement controversially partitioned the island into two and even though the southern 26 counties would have their own Parliament, the new Free State would retain the King as its head of state.

-It was, Michael Collins acknowledged, an imperfect solution.
+It was, Michael Collins acknowledged an imperfect solution.
 But, he insisted, “it gives us freedom, not the ultimate freedom that all nations desire... but the freedom to achieve it.”

-With weary resignation Ireland’s politicians took their seats in the new Free State Parliament - both only after they had fulfilled their legal obligation to swear an oath that they would bear “true faith and allegiance to the constitution of the Irish Free State, to the Treaty of Association, and to recognize the King of Great Britain as Head of Associated States.”
+With weary resignation, Ireland’s politicians took their seats in the new Free State Parliament - both only after they had fulfilled their legal obligation to swear an oath that they would bear “true faith and allegiance to the constitution of the Irish Free State, to the Treaty of Association, and to recognize the King of Great Britain as Head of Associated States.”

-It was bridge too far for many; angry republican women waved sarcastic “Empire Day” placards at politicians as they arrived and many elected members simply refused to take their seats because of it.
+It was a bridge too far for many; angry republican women waved sarcastic “Empire Day” placards at politicians as they arrived and many elected members simply refused to take their seats because of it.

-But if the new Government - almost all of whom had been members of the IRA - were embarrassed by each other's’ professions of fealty to the British Monarch, they soon found his Empire had its uses; as Civil War spread across Ireland like wildfire the new Free State army found that it could only quell the anti-Treaty IRA with help from their former enemies in the British Army.
-Their former enemies were now indispensable allies and their former comrades in a revolutionary war their enemies.
+But if the new Government - almost all of whom had been members of the IRA - were embarrassed by each other’s professions of fealty to the British Monarch, they soon found his Empire had its uses; as Civil War spread across Ireland like wildfire the new Free State army found that it could only quell the anti-Treaty IRA with help from their former enemies in the British Army.
+Their former enemies were now indispensable allies and their former comrades in a revolutionary war were their enemies.

 Elsewhere the trappings of imperialism remained ubiquitous.
 The new Government saw to it that a bewigged and gowned Lord was enthroned as the speaker of Ireland’s new Senate and although the Union Jack mysteriously vanished from most Government buildings, stamps and coins continued to bear the portrait of King George V and Irish passports were issued in his regal name.

-The National Anthem remained for a number of years the very Britannic ‘God Save the King’ and George V was represented by a Governor General.
-That there would be a representative of the Crown in Dublin was a red line issue for British negotiators and although various other titles were considered - including President of Ireland - Governor General was chosen because it was the same title used in other Dominions like New Zealand and Canada.
+The National Anthem remained for a number of years the very Britannic ‘God Save the King’, and George V was represented by a Governor General.
+That there would be a representative of the Crown in Dublin was a red-line issue for British negotiators and although various other titles were considered - including President of Ireland - Governor General was chosen because it was the same title used in other Dominions like New Zealand and Canada.
 If the British Government sought to exert too much control over the Governor General it was hoped the other Dominions would protest, thinking any interference in Ireland a threat of their own growing autonomy.

 This was one of the most visible reminders of the British Empire.
-Constitutionally the Governor General was also the representative of the British Government and had to assent to any bills passed by the Free State legislature and in theory wielded a veto.
+Constitutionally the Governor General was also the representative of the British Government and had to assent to any bills passed by the Free State legislature and in theory, wielded a veto.
 He also fulfilled many of the duties of a head of state, holding garden parties in the summer and attending events held for worthy causes.
 He and his wife were generously housed and fed in the Viceregal Lodge.
-To visitors from anywhere in the British Empire the role would have been well understood and familiar.
+To visitors from anywhere in the British Empire, the role would have been well understood and familiar.
 Many middle-class ladies in Dublin even curtsied when he passed by.

 If the legal trapping of the new state still seemed shrouded in British imperialism, the new Cumann na nGaedhael Government - or His Majesty’s Government in the Irish Free State as it sometimes grandly referred to itself - set out loosening those legal bonds as quickly as possible.
 President of the Executive Council William Cosgrave keenly pressed for more autonomy at the 1926 Imperial Conferences.
-There, alongside his fellow Dominion Prime Ministers, it was agreed that Britain would renounce the legal power to legislate for any Dominion without its permission and abolished the British Government’s right to veto Irish laws.
+There, alongside his fellow Dominion Prime Ministers, it was agreed that Britain would renounce the legal power to legislate for any Dominion without its permission and abolish the British Government’s right to veto Irish laws.
 The Balfour Declaration was hailed as a triumph by many in Ireland as a significant stepping stone along the road to greater sovereignty.

-By contrast many British imperialists fiercely denounced the Declaration and Churchill presciently warned the British Parliament, “this Bill confers upon the Irish Free State, full legal powers to abolish the Irish Treaty… It would be open to the Dáil… to repudiate the Oath of Allegiance.”
+By contrast, many British imperialists fiercely denounced the Declaration and Churchill presciently warned the British Parliament, “this Bill confers upon the Irish Free State, full legal powers to abolish the Irish Treaty… It would be open to the Dáil… to repudiate the Oath of Allegiance.”
 Such an eventuality was exactly what many in Ireland hoped would happen.

 And they would not have to wait long.
 In 1932 a new more stridently republican party called Fianna Fáil swept to power with a man called Éamon de Valera at its head.
 ‘Dev’ as he was widely known had rejected the Treaty on the grounds that he could not accept Ireland’s status as a British Dominion.
-Upon assuming power, he swiftly moved to abolish the hated Oath of Allegiance sparking a mini constitutional crisis in London.
+Upon assuming power, he swiftly moved to abolish the hated Oath of Allegiance sparking a mini-constitutional crisis in London.
 “TEST OF EMPIRE MEMBERSHIP” shouted the front page of the Times of London.
-David Lloyd George who had been Prime Minister during the First World War and negotiated the Anglo-Irish Treaty that Dev detested so much said the British Parliament was “practically unanimous on the... policy of treating the oath as the test of the Free State’s desire remain in the British Empire.”
+David Lloyd George who had been Prime Minister during the First World War and negotiated the Anglo-Irish Treaty that Dev detested so much said the British Parliament was “practically unanimous on the... policy of treating the oath as the test of the Free State’s desire to remain in the British Empire.”

 Nevertheless, Britain blinked and Ireland went unpunished for so blithely casting aside a tenement of both the Empire and Treaty that had caused so much grief.